denialromeo/borders-quiz/README.md

 # Borders Quiz

-This is a fun little game that quizzes the player on his or her knowledge of the world's borders and U.S. state borders through randomly-generated multiple-choice questions.
+This is a fun little game that quizzes the player on his or her knowledge of the world's borders through randomly-generated multiple-choice questions.

 For example -